-- 2. Your file is checked for service and salary records; calculations are made and data is entered into the computer; missing information is requested from your agency and/or you when necessary. - 3.
-A computation of your benefits under various options available to you is done.
-You are sent a letter together with the appropriate option forms. - You will have 60-days in which to choose a permanent option - If you do not choose an option in that 60-day period, you will be awarded the maximum retirement allowance.
+2. Your file is checked for service and salary records; calculations are made and data is entered into the computer; missing information is requested from your agency and/or you when necessary.

-- After you have selected an option (or one has been awarded to you) your file is processed for final computation of your retirement benefit - You are placed on the pension payroll for the full amount of the benefit payable to you under the option selected or awarded.
+- 3. A computation of your benefits under various options available to you is done.
+You are sent a letter together with the appropriate option forms. - You will have 60-days in which to choose a permanent option (you should have selected a temporary option when you first filed for retirement) - If you do not choose an option in that 60-day period, your retirement benefit will be processed under the option you selected on your retirement application.
+If no option is selected by you on your retirement application and you do not file an option selection with NYCERS before the 60-day period after your option letter is mailed to you, you will be awarded the Maximum Retirement Allowance the maximum benefit available to you without optional modification, with all payments ceasing upon your death. - Your case will be processed on the basis of the last option filed by you with NYCERS. - After you have selected an option (or one has been awarded to you) your file is processed for final computation of your retirement benefit - You are placed on the pension payroll for the full amount of the benefit payable to you under the option selected or awarded.
 This will include retroactive amounts from the retirement date - A letter is sent stating the details of the Retirement Option chosen.
 Also included is information you will need for Federal income tax purposes